All Episodes

 We're spending it, but we don't have it.

-The government also reserves several hundred million dollars more, above and beyond the five billion, which it can distribute to states during weather emergencies, such as the heat wave that's currently scorching large swaths of the country.
+The government also reserves several hundred million dollars more, above and beyond the $5 billion, which it can distribute to states during weather emergencies, such as the heat wave that's currently scorching large swaths of the country.

 But again, no heat records are being broken.

-Contrary to everything you've seen in the news.
+Contrary to everything you've seen in the news, heat records are not being broken.

 And by the time the heat wave arrived this month, the pool of emergency energy assistance money was empty.